BND Hamburger Icon

 Within these retirement accounts, particularly the IRA options, Fidelity customers get access to a full array of investment options.
 Users can trade U.S. stocks, ETFs and options for zero commission, and there are no annual fees for SEP IRAs.
 If you’re self-employed and want a retirement account you can set up online, Fidelity is a great option that has a well-deserved excellent reputation.

-Guideline: Best Employee Retirement Plan for Compliance
+Guideline – Best for Compliance

 Guideline is a relatively new company that has a particularly strong safe harbor 401(k) offering.
 Safe harbor 401(k) plans are great for small business owners because they allow company owners to maximize their own contributions, even if not all of their employees participate in the plan.
 Business owners who use a traditional 401(k) instead may be prohibited from maximizing their contributions, because the IRS imposes limitations based on employee participation and contribution rates.

 Because Guideline is an online option, it’s easy to set up and relatively cost-effective.
 The company’s basic plan starts at $49 per month, plus $8 per employee per month.
 Guideline’s other plans, which offer additional features, cost $79 and $129 per month.
-Employees are also charged additional account fees, but they are minimal: 0.08% annually.
+Employees are also charged additional account fees, but they are minimal: 0.08 percent annually.

 Employee Retirement Provider Costs